MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 greater than the global slot of the block, the block validator will reject blocks that define a staged ledger diff different than the empty one.

+This can be done by adding these checks to the transition handler logic.
+First, reject any blocks if the stop network slot value is set and the current global slot is greater than it.
+Second, and if the previous is not true, check the staged ledger diff of the transition against the empty staged ledger diff instead doing the usual verification process when the configured stop transaction slot is defined and the global slot for which the block was produced is equal or greater than it.

 ## Test plan and functional requirements

-Unit tests will be added to test the behavior of the block producer and the block validator.
+Integration tests will be added to test the behavior of the block producer and the block validator.
 The following requirements should be tested:

 * Block producer
-  * The block producer produces blocks when the stop network slot configuration is set to `None`.
+  * When the stop network slot configuration is set to `None`, the block producer should produce blocks.
-  * The block producer produces blocks when the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * When the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the block producer should produce blocks.
-  * The block producer doesn't produce blocks when the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * When the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`, the block producer should not produce blocks.
-  * The block producer processes transactions and fees as usual when the stop transaction slot configuration is set to `None`.
+  * When the stop transaction slot configuration is set to `None`, the block producer processes transactions and fees as usual.
-  * The block producer processes transactions and fees as usual when the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the block producer processes transactions and fees as usual.
-  * The block producer produces empty blocks (blocks with an empty staged ledger diff) when the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`, the block producer produces empty blocks (blocks with an empty staged ledger diff).
 * Block validator
-  * The block validator validates blocks when the stop network slot configuration is set to `None`.
+  * When the stop network slot configuration is set to `None`, the block validator validates blocks as usual.
-  * The block validator validates blocks when the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * When the stop network slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the block validator validates blocks as usual.
-  * The block validator always rejects blocks when the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * When the stop network slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`, the block validator rejects all blocks.
-  * The block validator validates blocks as usual when the stop transaction slot configuration is set to `None`.
+  * When the stop transaction slot configuration is set to `None`, the block validator validates blocks as usual.
-  * The block validator validates blocks as usual when the stop transaction slot configuration is set to `<slot>` and the global slot of the block is less than `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the global slot of the block is less than `<slot>`, the block validator validates blocks as usual.
-  * The block validator rejects blocks that define a staged ledger diff differently than the empty one when the stop transaction slot configuration is set to `<slot>` and the global slot of the block is greater or equal to `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the global slot of the block is greater or equal to `<slot>`, the block validator rejects blocks that define a staged ledger diff differently than the empty one.
 * Node/client
-  * The node processes transactions from clients as usual when the stop transaction slot configuration is set to `None`.
+  * When the stop transaction slot configuration is set to `None`, the node processes transactions from clients as usual.
-  * The node processes transactions from clients as usual when the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the node processes transactions from clients as usual.
-  * The node rejects transactions from clients when the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`.
+  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`, the node rejects transactions from clients.

 ## Drawbacks